Budibase/website/content/blog/updates/2023/april.md

 ## Website refresh

 We hope you're enjoying the website refresh.
-We believe it'is cleaner, more professional, and provides a better experience than the previous website.
+We believe it is cleaner, more professional, and provides a better experience than the previous website.